Superabelian logics: Abelian logic and its expansions

 In order to obtain completeness results for the logics studied in this paper, we will make use of the following two theorems and corollary which offer algebraic characterizations adapted from the general framework of the monograph~\cite{Cintula-Noguera:TheBook} to the setting of superabelian logics.
+For clarity, we first recall the definitions of the standard class operators from universal algebra. \begin{defn} Let\/ $\K$ be a class of $\lang{L}$-algebras.
+We define the following:

+\begin{itemize} \item $\mathbf{I}(\K)$, $\mathbf{S}(\K)$, $\mathbf{H}(\K)$, $\mathbf{P}(\K)$, $\PU(\K)$, and $\P_\omega(\K)$ are the classes of all isomorphic images, subalgebras, homomorphic images, direct products, ultraproducts, and countably-filtered products of algebras in $\K$, respectively. \item $\K_{\RFSI}$ is the class of relatively finitely subdirectly irreducible members of~$\K$. \item We use $\alg{1}$ to denote an arbitrary fixed trivial one-element algebra. \end{itemize} \end{defn}

+Since superabelian logics are algebraically implicative, we can recall the following two useful characterizations of (finite) strong completeness proved as \cite[Corollary 3.8.3 and Corollary 3.8.7]{Cintula-Noguera:TheBook} (in the latter case we also use the fact that for semilinear logics $\Alg^*(\logic{L})_\RFSI=\lalg{L}$, see~\cite[Theorem 6.1.7]{Cintula-Noguera:TheBook}).